kennydrobnack/burgerbuilder/README.md

 This project is following along with the Burget Builder app on the Udemy React course available here: https://www.udemy.com/react-the-complete-guide-incl-redux

+I am also publishing it to GitHub pages since it is pure JavaScript + some HTML

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>